I have enjoyed horse racing for quite a long time while living in the U.S. I used to go to the racetrack often with friends when I was younger.

 Some horses are particularly aggressive, while others are notably confident in front of the public.

 A friend once told me that among famous racehorses, some appear very confident in front of people, but after losing a race, they return to the stable and become quiet for a while.
-Normally, they eat well and are active, but on the day they lose, they might lower their heads and stand still, looking dejected.

 Some people say that horses can cry.
 Of course, that doesn't mean they shed tears like humans.

-After watching horse racing for a long time, these scenes keep lingering in my mind.
+Watching horse racing for a long time, these scenes keep lingering in my mind.

 But when it actually loses the race, the atmosphere completely changes.